aardappel/lobster/docs/source/shooter_tutorial.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Then finally, inside our `for(enemies) e:` loop, we add this bit of code which
 checks if this particular enemy is "touching" the player.
-If so, we substract
+If so, we subtract
 health for how long he is touching.
 If the player runs out of health, we update
 the high score, and revert back into non-playing mode.